busterjs/ramp-resources/examples/webserver/README.md

 You'll note that it reports publishing far fewer bytes than the first time.
 The reason is that since none of the resources changed since we last pushed them to the server, they are not actually transferred over.
-In fact, buster-resources goes to great lengths to not even read the files from disk.
-In their place, buster-resources uses the cache identifier to refer to one of the cached resources on the server.
+In fact, ramp-resources goes to great lengths to not even read the files from disk.
+In their place, ramp-resources uses the cache identifier to refer to one of the cached resources on the server.

 Note that the caching behavior is completely optional on both the client and